https://daricon.com/ (military US/CA/NATO) Listed by incransom Ransomware Group

 Why This Matters for You and Your Family

 When military contractors and government-linked companies lose control of personal information, the consequences reach far beyond the workplace.
-If your name, email, phone number, or address appears in these files — or if a family member works in defense, logistics, or supporting industries — that information is now public and reusable.
+If your name, email, phone number, or address appears in these files — or if a family member works in defense, logistics, or supporting industries — that information may now be public and reusable.
 Identity thieves, stalkers, and opportunistic criminals routinely scan ransomware leak sites for fresh data they can weaponize.

 Even if you are not in uniform, your family can be exposed through a spouse’s or relative’s employment.
 A single leaked email or phone number often leads to phishing attempts, SIM-swapping attacks, or unwanted physical visits when addresses are included.
 Children’s information linked through family records can also surface in follow-on attacks.